stevie-mccomb/TypeScape/README.md

 ## Sample Project

 To get a better understanding of how to use TypeScape, follow along with this simple tutorial to create your first TypeScape project.
 We're going to make a space-themed [shmup](https://en.wikipedia.org/wiki/Shoot_%27em_up) game.

-First, let's create a new class for our player character's ship:
+First, let's create a new class for our player character's ship and create a new instance of that class in our global `PlayState`:

 ```ts
 // /resources/ts/Classes/GameObjects/PlayerShip.ts